National Academy of Engineering: Diversity in the Engineering Workplace

 The goal of the diversity office is to participate in studies addressing the issue of increasing and broadening a domestic talent pool.
 Through this effort the NAE convenes workshops, coordinators with other organizations, and identifies program needs and opportunities for improvement.

 As part of this effort the NAE has launched both the EngineerGirl! and Engineer Your Life webpages.

 Engineering, Economics, and Society

 This program area studies connections between engineering, technology, and the economic performance of the United States.
 Efforts aim to advance the understanding of engineering's contribution to the sectors of the domestic economy and to learn where engineering may enhance economic performance.

 The project also aims to investigate the best ways to determine levels of technological literacy in the United States among three distinct populations in the United States: K-12 students, K-12 teachers, and out-of-school adults.
-A report (and associated website), Technically Speaking, explains what "technological literacy" is, why it's important, and what is being done in the U.S. to improve it.
+A report (and associated website), Technically Speaking, explains what "technological literacy" is, why it is important, and what is being done in the U.S. to improve it.